The project management tool for game developers

 - Freemium web application with subscriptions.

-HacknPlan Studio is a premium tier for professional game development companies that get the most out of the tool.
-It provides extra features and enhancements for productivity, multi-team and multi-project management, 3rd party integration (Google, Slack, GitHub…), advanced metrics and reports and customization.
-It’s currently in private beta phase.
+HacknPlan Studio is a premium tier for professional game development companies.
+It provides extra features and enhancements for productivity, multi-team and multi-project management, 3rd party integration (Google, Slack, GitHub…), advanced metrics and reports, and customization.